Estrogen Patch Shortage: What to Track When Switching HRT Methods

 | Method | Absorption | Consistency | What to Track | |--------|------------|-------------|---------------| | Patch | Transdermal, steady | High | Adhesion issues, skin irritation | | Gel | Transdermal, daily | Medium | Application timing, transfer to others | | Spray | Transdermal, daily | Medium | Application site, skin reactions | | Pill | Oral, liver first-pass | Lower | GI symptoms, timing with food |

-Working With Your Provider
+Working With Your Physician

 Bring your tracking data to appointments.
 Key questions to discuss: